Public Record & Evidence Map – A Whistleblower Led Archive of:

 3. Health & Safety Representation Issues

-Agua Plus and Plus Brand have made a number of claims that imply health and safety benefits which would normally require regulatory-grade validation or third-party scientific evidence.
+AGUA Plus and Plus Brand have made a number of claims that imply health and safety benefits which would normally require regulatory-grade validation or third-party scientific evidence.

 • All-natural and non-toxic scratch ink” safe even if accidentally ingested.
 No toxicology data or certification is provided.

-• Positioning of Agua Plus as a superior health hydration product with no substantiating documentation.
+• Positioning of AGUA Plus as a superior health hydration product with no substantiating documentation.

 • Promotional narratives implying that the product helps reduce “hygiene risks” or “health threats” related to bottle sharing — without providing epidemiological or safety evidence.